-- being physically, sexually or emotionally harmed, or put at risk of harm, abuse of exploitation - having their basic needs neglected or being cared for in ways that are not appropriate to their age and stage of development - being denied the sustained support and care necessary for them to thrive and develop normally - being denied access to appropriate medical care and treatment - being exposed to demands and expectations which are inappropriate to their age and stage.
+- having their basic needs neglected or being cared for in ways that are not appropriate to their age and stage of development - being denied the sustained support and care necessary for them to thrive and develop normally - being denied access to appropriate medical care and treatment - being exposed to demands and expectations which are inappropriate to their age and stage.

 Cults Academy recognises that the better we know our young people, the better we understand if they are presenting differently and place significant focus on building positive relationships.
 There may be one single reason why a member of staff escalates a concern to the Named Person.
 The Named Person may be aware of several smaller concerns which, on their own, seem not to be of significant concern but present a concerning picture when brought together and would trigger a child protection response.
-Examples that require to be escalated include;
+Examples that require to be escalated include: